Kent State Golden Flashes football: Head coaches

+Since 1920, Kent State has employed 24 head coaches for football.
+The team did not hold a football team from 1943 to 1945 due to World War II.
+Trevor J. Rees holds the most wins in program history with 92 wins, while Doug Martin holds the mark for most wins since 1970 with 29.
+Just six coaches have left Kent State with a winning record while just four had a winning record in conference play.

 Bowl games

 Kent State has appeared in five bowl games, going 1–4.
 They won their first bowl game in school history by defeating Utah State in the 2019 Frisco Bowl.

 Rivalries

 Akron

 Kent State's biggest rival is Akron, located 10 mi from the Kent campus.
 The two schools first met in 1923 and have played 56 times through the 2013 meeting.
 Akron went 11–0–1 in the first 12 meetings in the series between 1923 and 1941, with no games played from 1924–27 and 1937–39.
 Kent State started a 10-game winning streak in 1942 through 1954, though no games were played during the World War II years of 1943–45 when neither school fielded teams.
 After the 1954 meeting, the rivalry was scrapped due to a lack of competition.
 It was reinstated in 1972 and has been an annual contest since 1983.
 In 1992, Akron joined the MAC and the rivalry became a conference game.

 Since 1946, the two teams have played for the Wagon Wheel.
 The story goes that John R. Buchtel was searching for a site to start a new college in 1870 near what is now Kent State University when his wagon became stuck in the mud.
 The horses pulled the wagon apart and one of the wheels ended up being buried.
 Buchtel would eventually settle on a site in Akron for Buchtel College.
 In 1902, while digging for a pipeline in Kent, the wheel was discovered and eventually came into the possession of Kent State dean of men Dr. Raymond Manchester.
 It was he who suggested in 1945 that the wheel be used as a trophy for the winner of the Kent State-Akron football game.